search icon

 In a business context, especially for small companies and LLCs, beneficial ownership is a critical concept that can affect compliance, legal standing, and overall transparency.
 Small businesses and LLCs often have simpler ownership structures, but understanding beneficial ownership is still necessary.
 Beneficial owners in these businesses could be the people making the key decisions, holding the majority of shares, or benefiting the most financially.

-For instance, if you own 75% of an LLC and make most of the key decisions, you would be a beneficial owner since you have both control and financial interest in the company.
-Depending on how the remaining 25% interest is distributed or the control other members have, you may or may not be the only beneficial owner of the LLC.
+For instance, if someone owns 75% of an LLC and makes most of the key decisions, they’d be a beneficial owner since they have both control and financial interest in the company.
+Depending on how the remaining 25% interest is distributed or the control other members have, that owner may or may not be the only beneficial owner of the LLC.

 Beneficial Ownership for BOI Reporting

 Beneficial ownership plays a key role in BOI reporting.
-BOI reporting, managed by the Financial Crimes Enforcement Network (FinCEN), requires companies to disclose their beneficial owners’ details, helping ensure that the individuals controlling a business are transparent and accountable.
+BOI reporting, managed by the Financial Crimes Enforcement Network (FinCEN), requires certain companies to disclose their beneficial owners’ details, helping ensure that the individuals controlling a business are transparent and accountable.
 Remember that beneficial owners are those who have substantial control over a company, get substantial economic benefit from it, or hold 25% or more of the ownership interest.
-You’ll provide each owner’s information on the BOI form
+Reporting companies will provide each owner’s information on the BOI form

-BOI reporting helps combat fraud, money laundering, and other financial crimes.
+Even with its now-limited scope, BOI reporting helps combat fraud, money laundering, and other financial crimes.
 By meeting BOI requirements, companies help prevent bad actors from hiding behind anonymous shell companies and similar business structures.
-For most small businesses and LLCs, meeting BOI reporting standards means listing individuals who truly manage or profit from the company.

 Exemptions and Special Cases

-Additionally, many charities and nonprofits are exempt from providing identifying information under the beneficial ownership rule.
+A lot of small businesses are exempt from current BOI reporting requirements because they’re domestic to the U.S. There are some other common exemptions, too.
+For example, many charities and nonprofits are exempt from providing identifying information under the beneficial ownership rule.
 Similarly, large corporations and financial institutions are often exempt because they provide their ownership information to other federal agencies like the U.S. Securities and Exchange Commission.
-These CTA exemptions exist to avoid requiring entities to file multiple reports for the same compliance information.
+These CTA exemptions exist to prevent entities from being required to file multiple reports for the same compliance information.

 Examples of Beneficial Owners in Different Scenarios